Collaborate with the future of healthcare

 Your commitment to future generations

-A charitable bequest is a type of donation to a private person, organisation or NGO included in a person's will while respecting the rights of the heirs.
+A charitable bequest is a way to support an organisation or NGO.
+It is included in a person's will and respects the rights of the heirs.
 By contributing to the work we do, you will be collaborating with research into new treatments and improvements to future healthcare and medicine.
 It is in your power to help improve the health of future generations.

 How can you make a charitable bequest?